-Mr. Hammar is recommended by Legal 500 US 2017 for Structured Finance and by Legal 500 US 2013 for Energy: Litigation and Regulatory and received the CFTC Chairman’s Exceptional Service Award in 2012.
-He is a Member of the Board of Editors of Futures & Derivatives Law Report.
+Mr. Hammar is recommended by Legal 500 US 2019 for Structured Finance.
+He is also a Member of the Board of Editors of Futures & Derivatives Law Report.

 Julian Hammar has been recognized as a ‘rising star’ by IFLR1000 2019.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.